-Consult your budget.
-As many a frustrated parent will tell you, sometimes a child will get just as much pleasure from the box a gift comes in as from the toy itself.
-The toys on our list range from £7.50 to £50.
+There is no set average for baby toys, but the toys on our list range from £7.50 to £50.
+As many a frustrated parent will tell you, sometimes a child will get just as much pleasure from the box a gift comes in as from the toy itself, so there's no need to go overboard when it comes to baby toys.

-Toy regulations in the UK are governed by Europe-wide toy safety standard EN71 that governs the safety all toys sold in the UK and within the European Union.
-These toy safety standards have been in place since 1990, and were updated in 1995.
+Toy regulations in the UK are governed by Europe-wide toy safety standard EN71 that governs the safety of all toys sold in the UK and within the European Union.
+These toy safety standards have been in place since 1990, and have since been updated.
 To prove that these requirements are met, all toys should carry a CE Marking.

-What are the best toys to buy for children aged 12 – 24 months?
+What are the best baby toys for 12–24 months?

 This fun train is bright, simple and appealing.
-There are enough pieces to keep little ones busy but not too many to overwhelm.
-It even manages to mish-mash some education in too.
+There are enough pieces to keep little ones busy but not too many to overwhelm them.
+It even manages to mix in some education too.
 Our testers loved that it helped tots count and match colours.

-This is a fun, snap-based game that will help your toddler use problem-solving skills to match cards.
+Although it's for ages 2 and up, this is a fun, snap-based game that can help your toddler use problem-solving skills to match cards with adult supervision.
 Our mums thought it was a good game to encourage tots to take turns and share.

 Any downsides?
 The buttons are pretty stiff for little ones to use.